AndreaOrru/wlcape/README.md

 sudo make install
 ```

-By default, this will install the binary in `/usr/local/bin` and the systemd unit in `/usr/lib/systemd/system`.
+By default, this will install the binary in `/usr/local/bin` and the systemd service in `/usr/lib/systemd/system`.

 ## Usage